 Flight connections to Uganda

 Uganda airlines is the national carrier proving flights to Nairobi Kenya, Kilimanjaro Tanzania, Johannesburg south Africa, Zanzibar and United Arab Emirates.
 It also operates regional flights to Burundi, Mombasa, Dar es Salaam.
-All international flights to Uganda land Entebbe airport in Entebbe on the northern shores of Lake Victoria.
+All international flights to Uganda land at Entebbe airport on the northern shores of Lake Victoria.
 Those coming to Uganda from overseas, flights to Uganda are available with KLM Royal Dutch, Ethiopian Airlines, Brussels Airlines, RwandAir, Turkish Airlines and Precision Airlines.
 Visitors from New York City can take advantage of Kenya Airways.
-There are no direct flights from Europe to Uganda but with Kenya airways, you can fly from Amsterdam, Paris and Frankfurt direct to Entebbe.
+There are no direct flights from Europe to Uganda but with Kenya airways, you can fly from Amsterdam, Paris and Frankfurt direct to Entebbe. (as per April 2023)

-Domestic airlines are available to use include Eagle Air, Aero Link and operate daily scheduled flights across the country.
+Domestic airlines are available.
+You may use Eagle Air, Aero Link which operate daily scheduled flights across the country.
 In addition, helicopter services are available for special interest travelers.

 In the tropical forests such as Bwindi Impenetrable Forest in south-western Uganda, temperatures drop to 11 degrees Celsius at night but there’s high humidity up to 78%.